 If you need a material that will be exposed or submerged into wet environments for extended periods, polyurethane will outperform rubber every time.
 Polyurethane doesn’t rot.
 Rubber, on the other hand, will rot.

-While rubber can be processed in 30-Shore A to 90-Shore A, polyurethane has a much wider range from 10-Shore “OO” to 70-Shore “D”.
+While processing of rubber in 30-Shore A to 90-Shore A is possible, polyurethane has a much wider range from 10-Shore “OO” to 70-Shore “D”.

 Rubber manufacturers add carbon to rubber, which can leave black marks on products it comes in contact with.
 Polyurethane, on the other hand, does not leave any marks or color on any product even when pigment is added to the polyurethane.

-When high friction and dynamic loads are combined, rollers can experience a great deal of abrasion.
+When a combination of high friction and dynamic loads happens, rollers can experience a great deal of abrasion.
 Polyurethane again surpasses rubber since polyurethane is extremely resistant to abrasion, corrosion, and high pressures.